-Every buyable commodity and experience is branded – music, art, entertainment, countries, travel destinations, shoes, politics, clothes, celebrities, food.
-They are all “positioned” and marketed to stand out above the din of everyday transactional life.
+Every buyable commodity and experience is branded – music, art, entertainment, countries, travel destinations, shoes, politics, clothes, celebrities, food – they are all “positioned” and marketed to stand out above the din and of everyday transactional life.

-As the noise gets louder our attention span gets shorter.
-The internet and the splintering of traditional media have fragmented the market in micro-communities and interest groups.
-The market is no longer “mass.”
+As the noise is gets louder our attention span gets shorter.
+The Internet and the splintering of traditional media has fragmented the market in micro-communities and interest groups.
+The market is no longer “mass”.
 The dialogue is one-to-one in which “brand” has become the lingua franca of management consultancies, advertising and marketing agencies, and PR companies in the pursuit of preeminence and client budgets.

 So, in all this coagulated conversation about brands, how is it possible to draw a distinction between business-to-business and business-to-consumer branding?
 Surely, when it comes down to it, branding is branding.
 Aren’t they basically the same thing?
-It’s still all about people selling to people.
+It’s still all about people selling to people goes the argument.

-When it comes down to it, corporations are not consumer products.
-Lumping them together as “brands” in the belief they are both equally susceptible to the same branding techniques ignores a critical reality: They exist in vastly different worlds.
+The basic premise B2B and B2C brands respond to the same aspects of human behavior is deeply flawed.
+Lumping them together as “brands” and in the belief they are both equally susceptible to the same branding techniques ignores a critical reality: they exist in vastly different worlds.